 Data Quality and Accreditation

-The Canadian Cancer Registry provides a yearly report card to each of the provincial and territorial registries that evaluates the quality and comprehensiveness of the data in order to assist the registry in monitoring the quality of their own data.
-This report card is also released to the Provincial Ministers of Health to provide data and analysis on the health of Canadians.
+The Canadian Cancer Registry provides a yearly report to each of the provincial and territorial registries that evaluates the quality and comprehensiveness of the data in order to assist the registry in monitoring the quality of their own data.

-The registry records information on approximately 29,000 clinic examinations and 7,000 physician reports per year.
 All cancer cases are coded according to ICD-O-3 and causes of death are coded using ICD-10.
-Approximately 8,100 new cases of cancer are registered per year, including non-melanoma skin cancer.
+Approximately 11,000 new cases of cancer are registered per year, including non-melanoma skin cancer.
+We use Surveillance, Epidemiology and End Results Program (SEER) Multiple Primary and Histology Rules (MP/H) to determine multiple primary cases.